-- Let’s start with the bottom layer by adding the dates and coconut milk into a food processor and pulsing to obtain a smooth puree.
+- Place the drained dates and coconut milk into a food processor and polse to obtain a smooth puree.

-- Add the almond and oat flour and pulse two or three times to incorporate, then transfer the mixture to a lined baking dish.
+- Add almond flour and oat flour and pulse a couple of times to incorporate, then transfer the mixture to a lined baking dish.
 Spread it into an even layer.

-- Continue with the easy vegan date caramel by blending the dates and almond milk for a couple of seconds before adding the rest of the ingredients.
+- Blend dates and almond milk for a couple of seconds until smooth, then add the rest of the ingredients.